· 5 min read

 OSHA recognizes 17 organizations in the U.S. and Canada as NRTLs, each for testing and certifying to a particular scope of test standards.
 The test standards are product-specific to verify the safety of equipment when used and operated correctly.
 The NEC is the U.S. benchmark for safe electrical design, installation and inspection to protect people and property from electrical hazards.
 It has been adopted by all 50 states and is revised every three years to incorporate new and updated technology and improved safety and work practices.

-In Canada, the Canadian Electrical Code requires that manufacturers of electrical products get certification through an accredited certification body — equivalent to a NRTL.
+In Canada, the Canadian Electrical Code requires that manufacturers of electrical products get certification through one of the accredited certification bodies — equivalent to NRTLs.
 The certification verifies that products comply with the requirements of the applicable product standard(s).

 The Accreditation Services branch of the Standards Council of Canada (SCC) accredits CBs, such as testing laboratories and product certification bodies, to determine whether a product, service or system meets the requirements of a particular standard.
 This includes standards referenced in the Canadian Electrical Code (CEC).
 The CEC is a set of building, installation and maintenance requirements published by the Canadian Standards Association and updated every three years.

-NSF International is accredited as both a NRTL in the U.S. and as a CB in Canada.
+NSF International has NRTL accreditation in the U.S. and CB accreditation in Canada.

 The Certification Mark: Assurance That a Product Meets Relevant Safety Standards

 When the NRTL or CB has tested and certified that a product meets the relevant safety standard, the certifying organization issues a certificate detailing the scope of the test standard.
-In addition, every product that has been certified by a NRTL or CB must bear that organization’s mark.
+In addition, every product that has received NRTL or CB certification must bear that organization’s mark.
 This is the buyer’s or consumer’s assurance that the product is certified by an independent third party and meets the specific requirements of one or more appropriate product safety test standards.

 When you see a certification mark from any of these organizations, you can trust the product meets stringent requirements and has been tested by an accredited, competent and objective third party.